 7. ATTRIBUTES SPECIFIC TO THE WMO HYDROLOGICAL OBSERVING SYSTEM

-7.1 The purpose of WHOS shall be to provide the hydrological observing component in fulfilment of the WIGOS objective by facilitating online access to already available real-time and historical data, drawing from the water information systems of Members that make their data available on a free and unrestricted basis.
+7.1 The purpose of WHOS shall be to provide the hydrological observing component in fulfilment of the WIGOS objective by facilitating online access to already available real-time and historical data, drawing from the hydrological information systems of Members that make their data available on a free and unrestricted basis.

 7.2 The WMO Hydrological Observing System shall be a coordinated system of methods, techniques and facilities for making hydrological observations on a worldwide scale.

-Note: The WMO Hydrological Observing System is currently under development, hence not yet operational.

-7.3 The WMO Hydrological Observing System and the practice of obtaining hydrological observations shall be developed and implemented in accordance with the provisions set out in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)).
+7.3 Members shall develop and implement the WMO Hydrological Observing System and obtain hydrological observations in accordance with the provisions set out in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)).

 8. ATTRIBUTES SPECIFIC TO THE OBSERVING COMPONENT OF THE GLOBAL CRYOSPHERE WATCH